 The tour includes a section of the Marlborough Heights and Red Bridge areas, and concludes at 96th Terrace and Wornall Road, in south Kansas City.

-Most visitors begin the route at Marker One, located at Westport Road and Pennsylvania Avenue, in the historic Westport District.
-The marker stands upon the site of Federal Gen. Samuel R. Curtis’s headquarters in the Harris House Hotel, across the street from Kelly’s Westport Inn Irish Pub (the oldest structure still standing in Kansas City).
+Historic Sites from Mile One On Most visitors begin the route at Marker One, located at Westport Road and Pennsylvania Avenue, in the historic Westport District.
+The marker stands among plenty of historic buildings, at the the site of Federal Gen. Samuel R. Curtis’s headquarters in the Harris House Hotel, across the street from Kelly’s Westport Inn Irish Pub (the oldest structure still standing in Kansas City).
 Westport is a haven of restaurants, bars and nightspots.

-Loose Park contains markers depicting the respective positions of Union and Confederate troops during the battle, as well as a row of artillery at the south end of the park, along 55th Street.
+Sites in Loose Park include markers depicting the respective positions of Union and Confederate troops during the battle, as well as a row of artillery at the south end of the park, along 55th Street.

 Head South to More Historic Sites and Visualize Civil War Reenactments

 Traveling south from Loose Park, more historic sites come into your view, including the John B. Wornall House, which was used as a field hospital and often struck by artillery shells.
 Wornall, who owned slaves but did his best to maintain neutrality, was the victim of numerous raids and robberies by both pro-Union and pro-secessionist forces prior to and during the war.
 At one point, bushwhackers attempted to hang Wornall from the balcony of his 1858 Greek Revivalist mansion.